Syedchemicalsolution/syedchemicalsolution/README.md

-# The Century Scents - Complete E-commerce Website
+# syed chemical solution - Complete E-commerce Website

 A modern, fully-featured e-commerce website built with Next.js for chemical solutions and fragrances.